Help The Audience Remember

-Do you want to help your audience remember what you’ve said?
+Do you want to make yours memorable?
+Then help the audience remember you!

 Alliteration